snyk/nodejs-runtime-agent/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Ready for review
 - [ ] Follows CONTRIBUTING rules
+- [ ] Any changes involving paths support all path separators
 - [ ] Reviewed by Snyk internal team

 #### What does this PR do?